ibm-cloud-docs/dl/cbr.md

 {{site.data.keyword.attribute-definition-list}}

-# Protecting resources with context-based restrictions (limited availability)
+# Protecting resources with context-based restrictions
 {: #cbr}

 Context-based restrictions give account owners and administrators the ability to define and enforce access restrictions for {{site.data.keyword.cloud}} resources based on the context of access requests.
 Access to Direct Link resources can be controlled with context-based restrictions and identity and access management policies.